svalenziano/git-lab/readme.md

 - https://launchschool.com/books/git

 ## Contributing
 Catch any errors or have any suggestions?
-Submit a pull request :)
+Submit an issue or pull request :)

 ## Other stuff you might like:
 - [github cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf)